 My doctoral training was broad and rigorous.
 It included learning to diagnose, assess and treat the full range of mental health issues - at all ages.
 I practice classical, psychodynamic therapy, which I consider the gold standard.
 This approach emphasizes looking at the patient's overall life-stage development, traumas, family history, cultural background, lifestyle factors and their personality style and level of functioning.
-An understanding of personality disorders, personality types, and also the development of self-awareness and personal spirituality is vital to my work.
+An understanding of personality disorders, personality types, and also the development of self-awareness is vital to my work.

 I am grateful to have had great mentors and supervisors who taught me the heart and soul, as well as the art and science of psychotherapy.
 These include Dr. Stewart Kiritz, Dr. Charlotte Whitaker Lewis, and Dr. John McLaughlin.